eosio-enterprise/chappe/README.md

 ## Usage
 ### Dependencies
 #### IPFS
+It's simple to run your own IPFS node using Docker with only these 3 commands, or you may use ```ipfs.digscar.com``` for light testing.
-I run with go-ipfs:latest running in Docker.
-It does not work with Infura (header errors?).
+I run go-ipfs:latest running in Docker.
 ``` bash
 export ipfs_staging=</absolute/path/to/somewhere/>
 export ipfs_data=</absolute/path/to/somewhere_else/>